UltraViolentLight/project-ml-microservice-kubernetes/README.md

 ## Setup the Environment

 * Create a virtualenv and activate it
+* Clon git repo as follows
+* Clone this repo to your local machine using `git clone https://github.com/UltraViolentLight/project-ml-microservice-kubernetes.git`
 * Run `make install` to install the necessary dependencies

 ### Running `app.py`